facetly/facetly_woocommerce/README.md

 2. Download Facetly Plugin from github (https://github.com/facetly/facetly_wordpress) and rename folder into facetly then upload it to wordpress >> wp-content >> plugins using FTP program

-3. After Facetly Plugin successfully installed in your Wordpress, you will find Facetly Settings in your admin menu and contain submenus: Facetly Configuration, Fields, Reindex, and Template
+3. After Facetly Plugin successfully installed in your Wordpress, you will find Facetly Configuration in your admin menu and contain submenus: Facetly Configuration, Fields, Reindex, and Template

 Configure Facetly Plugin
 ------------------------